christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 TensorFlow comes as a library such as other deep learning libraries, [Caffe](http://caffe.berkeleyvision.org/), [Theano](http://deeplearning.net/software/theano/), or [Torch](http://torch.ch/).
 I've already written a lot on Caffe before.

+This article is a global overview.
+To learn in detail symbolic computing, have a look at my [new tutorial to understand Tensorflow and Theano symbolic computing](http://christopher5106.github.io/big/data/2016/03/06/symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.html).

 # The main advantage of Tensorflow

 Such as Caffe, TensorFlow comes with an [API](http://tensorflow.org/api_docs) in both Python and C++ languages.